CESSProject/cess_pois/README.md

 ok:=verifier.IsLogout(minerID)
 //ok means the miner is not registered or has left if ok{
+    // key is cess_pos_demo.acc.RsaKey,be created by tee worker first.
     //minerID is storage miner's accountId,it is a byte slice
-//acc and count are storage miner's info from chain verifier.RegisterProverNode(minerID,acc,count)
+    //acc and count are storage miner's info from chain verifier.RegisterProverNode(minerID,key,acc,count) }
-}

 ```